Could you join the JRS UK hosting scheme offering destitute refugees respite accommodation?

 Please note: the At Home scheme does not accept referrals for emergency accommodation.

-If would like to host one of our refugee friends and reside in the Greater London area, please contact JRS on firstname.lastname@example.org.
+If would like to host one of our refugee friends, and you live in the Greater London area, please email us on email@example.com or give us a call on 020 7488 7310

 Outside London?
 Contact us for information on other hosting schemes operating in your area.